mathesar-foundation/mathesar/docs/docs/configuration/connecting-local-db.md

 # Connecting Mathesar to a host database

+!!! info ""
+    This document is related to Mathesar running in Docker related environments.
+This is applicable for the [Guided Installation method](../installation/guided-install/index.md), [Docker Compose Installation method](../installation/docker-compose/index.md), and [Docker Installation method](../installation/docker/index.md).

 ## Prerequisites

 1. Locate `postgresql.conf` & `pg_hba.conf` file on the host machine.
 This can be located using `psql` shell by executing the following respectively.